How to never run out of things to say...ah, this may be the holy grail of people skills...

 Perfect is the enemy of good.

-In my clients and readers, the biggest challenge to overcoming the dreaded "blank mind syndrome" is hesitation.
+With my private coaching clients and readers, the biggest challenge to overcoming the dreaded "blank mind syndrome" is hesitation.

 When we hesitate, we allow our overthinking brain to take over.

-This causes us to overthink everything we might say:
+This causes us to overthink (and over-edit) everything we might say:

 "Oh, I can't say that!"